Medical Board Accusation Lawyers in Los Angeles

 - Assisting professionals with gathering mitigating documents to support a rehabilitation package and/or to prepare for a hearing.

 Allegations of misconduct are a serious matter that can threaten your medical license and career.
-If you are facing such allegations, it is in your best interest to speak with an experienced Los Angeles white-collar defense lawyer as soon as possible.
+If you are facing such allegations, it is in your best interest to speak with an experienced Los Angeles white-collar crime defense lawyer as soon as possible.

 Attorney Mark Werksman at Werksman Jackson & Quinn LLP is a former Deputy District Attorney and former Assistant United States Attorney who has been practicing criminal law since 1986.
 Our firm handles many challenging, high-profile, celebrity defendant cases.
 Call us at (213) 688-0460 for the effective legal representation you need if you are facing a Medical Board accusation or hearing.